-One of the telescope's most prominent features, Webb's sunshield protects the telescope from the heat and light of the Sun, Moon, and Earth.
-The sunshield, about the size of a 20-car parking lot, consists of five layers — each about the thickness of plastic wrap.
-The layers do not touch, because that would allow for the transfer of heat from one layer to the next.
-Coatings of aluminum help to further cut down on warmth transmission.
+Webb’s sunshield is one of the telescope’s most prominent features.
+It protects the telescope from the heat and light of the Sun, Moon, and Earth.
+The sunshield, about the size of a 20-car parking lot, consists of five layers—each about the thickness of plastic wrap.
+The layers do not touch, because that would allow the transfer of heat from one layer to the next.
+Coatings of aluminum also help cut down on warmth transmission.

 Hot and Cold Sides

-Webb has two sections — a hot side and a cold side, divided by its sunshield.
-On the hot side of the sunshield, the region exposed to sunlight, parts of Webb will reach temperatures near boiling, as high as 358 Kelvin (185 degrees Fahrenheit, or 85 degrees Celsius).
-This is where Webb's ambient-temperature equipment, like its solar panel, antennae, computer, gyroscopes, and navigational jets are kept.
-The warm side of the telescope is, overall, where the electronics and navigational system resides.
+Webb has two sections—a hot side and a cold side, divided by its sunshield.
+On the hot side of the sunshield, the region exposed to sunlight, parts of Webb will reach temperatures near boiling, as high as 358 kelvin (85 degrees Celsius or 185 degrees Fahrenheit).
+This is where Webb’s ambient-temperature equipment, like its solar panel, antennae, computer, gyroscopes, and navigational jets are kept.
+The warm side of the telescope is, overall, where the electronics and navigation system resides.

-The infrared detectors in most of Webb's instruments need temperatures of about 40 Kelvin to operate correctly.
-The detectors themselves give off heat when they are in use, so operators will have to "read" the detectors continuously rather than periodically, to always keep them at a stable temperature.
+The infrared detectors in most of Webb’s instruments need temperatures of about 40 kelvin to operate correctly.
+The detectors themselves give off heat when they are in use, so operators will have to read the detectors continuously rather than periodically to continuously keep them at a stable temperature.

-Webb boasts a two-stage cryocooler that works like the world's most effective refrigerator, pumping a warmth-absorbing gas through the instrument.
-The first stage brings MIRI's temperature down to 18 Kelvin, and the second stage brings the MIRI detectors to 7 Kelvin — that's just seven degrees above absolute zero, the theoretical temperature at which all motion freezes, even the movement of atoms.
+Even more dramatic cooling goes on around the camera and spectrograph in the Mid-Infrared Instrument (MIRI).
+MIRI sees farther into the infrared than the other instruments, which means it has to be kept spectacularly cold.
+Webb boasts a two-stage cryocooler that works like the world’s most effective refrigerator, pumping a warmth-absorbing gas through the instrument.
+The first stage brings MIRI’s temperature down to 18 kelvin, and the second stage brings the MIRI detectors to 7 kelvin—that’s just 7 degrees above absolute zero, the theoretical temperature at which all motion freezes, even the movement of atoms.